 “Summer is a great opportunity to teach your kids that there are such things as trusted and untrusted networks,” he said.
 “If the network you’re on isn’t run by you or your loved ones, you can’t presume anything about the security of the network.
 So you should definitely run a VPN if you are transmitting any private information.”

-And it’s not just Sean’s opinion that you should be using network protection like F-Secure’s FREEDOME VPN, which is available along with our award-winning Internet Security in F-Secure TOTAL.
+And it’s not just Sean’s opinion that you should be using network protection like F-Secure’s FREEDOME VPN.

 “Very often in the terms and conditions of public Wi-Fi, there is a recommendation to run your VPN and/or antivirus,” he said.
 “A ‘fun’ activity for kids is to ask them to read the terms and conditions of the Wi-Fi and search for the word ‘security’ to see what the network recommends.”